 Vasectomy is an elective surgical sterilisation procedure that involves division and occlusion of both vas deferens to prevent the passage of sperm from the testes to the penis in order to achieve what is usually permanent contraception.
-While permanence should always be the intent, vasectomy can be reversed in most men who wish to restore their fertility due to a change of mind or marital circumstance.
+While permanence should always be the intent, vasectomy can be reversed in most men who wish to restore their fertility due to a change of mind circumstance.

 In Australia vasectomies are performed in a range of settings including general practices, family planning centres, hospital outpatient clinics, day surgeries and general hospitals.
 Vasovasostomy (vas deferens to vas deferens) and vasoepididymostomy (vas deferens to epididymis) for vasectomy reversal require advanced microsurgical methods and as such are usually performed as in-patient procedures on a day surgical basis.

 Between 15,000 and 16,000 vasectomies are performed annually in Australia.
-Less than 1% of these are for men aged less than 25 years of age and 90% were for men aged 30–49.
+Less than 1% of these are for men aged less than 25 years of age and most are for men aged 30–49.
 There has been a consistent increasing trend of the age of men undergoing the procedure.
 The Australian Institute of Health and Welfare report that one-quarter of men aged 40 and over have undergone a vasectomy.
 Over the last decade the incidence of vasectomy has decreased by approximately one third (about 24,000 vasectomies were undertaken in 2004-05).
 The steady increase in the use of progestin laden intrauterine devices and subcutaneous implants for female contraception, which can have the combined benefit of a reduction of menstrual symptoms as well as contraceptive efficacy that compares to both vasectomy and fallopian tube occlusion is most likely responsible for the reduction in the frequency of vasectomy.